 This song is about sex; the lyrics are loaded with phallic symbols.
 In addition to the word "sledgehammer," other references to the male member include the train, bumper cars, and the big dipper.
 The innuendo was typical of the blues music Gabriel drew from.

 Gabriel said regarding the theme of this song: "Sometimes sex can break through barriers when other forms of communication are not working too well."

 Some of the lyrics were inspired by a quote from German philosopher Friedrich Nietzsche, who said a good book breaks through like "An ax in a frozen sea."

-Gabriel used a horn section on this song, which led to criticism that he was trying to copy the style of Phil Collins to gain commercial success.
-Collins was using horns and getting a lot of radio play with songs like "Easy Lover" and "Sussudio."
-Gabriel has said that this was never his intent and that he was more of an influence on Collins, his band mate with Genesis.
+Gabriel used a horn section (the legendary Memphis Horns, who played on several hits from Stax Records) on this song, which led to criticism that he was trying to copy the style of Phil Collins to gain commercial success.
+Collins was using horns and getting a lot of radio play with songs like "Easy Lover" and "Sussudio

 The wildly innovative video was directed by Stephen R. Johnson and featured stop-motion claymation techniques.
 It swept the MTV video music awards in 1987, and is considered a major breakthrough.